Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 If checked overrides EmissionColor with Color, Color2, Color3.
 This making possible to control the emission color in char maker.
 However, you still should set the MetalliGlossMap G channel mask to enable emission.

-###### Packing textures:

-**MainTex:** Basically this is a diffuse map, colorable parts should be grayscale.
-Alpha channel is also supported for cutoff.

-**ColorMask:** This is basically the same as vanilla.
-Color is black, Color2 is Red, Color3 is Green, Color4 is Blue.

-**BumpMap:** Ordinary OpenGL normal map.
-The strength is controlled by BumpScale.

-**DetailMask:** This texture used for adding DetailGlossMap masks.
-R - Detail Mask 1, G - Detail Mask 2.
-The black parts are not affected, leave empty if you don't need detail bumps.

-**DetailGlossMap:** Grayscale height map (bump map).
-Same as vanilla.
-The shader automatically generates and blends normal from it.
-UV scaling controlled by DetailUV.
-Masked by DetailMask R channel.
-The strength is controlled by DetailNormalMapScale

-**DetailGlossMap2:** Grayscale height map (bump map).
-Same as vanilla.
-The shader automatically generates and blends normal from it.
-UV scaling controlled by DetailUV2.
-Masked by DetailMask G channel.
-The strength is controlled by DetailNormalMapScale2

-**MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.

-**OcclusionMap:** This packed map, R - Occlusion map.